Skip to content

 Approved.

-New planned development district for MHA manufactured home and CR community retail uses on a ~99-acre site at the east line of Haymarket Road and south line of Hazel Crest Drive (LBJ service road), to include a first-class recreational vehicle park with cottages and community retail.
-Approved with detailed conditions per amended motion.
+New planned development district for MHA manufactured home and CR community retail uses on a ~99-acre site at LBJ service road and Haymarket Road (east line of Haymarket Road, south line of Hazel Crest Drive), District 8.
+Includes first-class recreational vehicle park with cottages and a smaller CR retail subdistrict.
+Approved with numerous stipulations.
 CPC recommended approval unanimously; staff supporting.
+4 in favor, 3 in opposition of 88 notices.

 See the vote tally and conditions for this decision →